UniPC: A Unified Predictor-Corrector Framework for Fast Sampling of Diffusion Models: Background and Related Work

 Fast samplers of DPMs can be either training-based ~\cite{salimans2022progressive, bao2022estimating, watson2021learning} or training-free ~\cite{lu2022dpmsolver, lu2022dpmsolverpp, zhang2022fast,liu2022pseudo, zhang2022gddim}.
 Training-based samplers require further training costs while training-free methods directly use the original information without re-training and are easy to implement in conditional sampling.
 The essence of training-free samplers is solving stochastic differential equations (SDEs)\cite{ho2020denoising, song2021score,bao2022analytic, zhang2022gddim} or ODEs\cite{lu2022dpmsolverpp, zhang2022fast, liu2022pseudo, song2020denoising,lu2022dpmsolver}.
 Other fast sampling methods include modifying DPMs \cite{dockhorn2021score} and the combination with GANs \cite{xiao2021tackling, wang2022diffusion}.

 Among others, samplers solving diffusion ODEs are found to converge faster for the purpose of sampling DPMs \cite{song2020denoising, song2021score}.
-Recent works \cite{zhang2022fast, lu2022dpmsolver, lu2022dpmsolverpp} show that ODE solvers built on exponential integrators \cite{hochbruck_ostermann_2010} are shown to have faster convergence than those directly solving the unconditional diffusion ODE \eqref{ode}.
+Recent works \cite{zhang2022fast, lu2022dpmsolver, lu2022dpmsolverpp} show that ODE solvers built on exponential integrators \cite{hochbruck_ostermann_2010} appear to have faster convergence than directly solving the diffusion ODE \eqref{ode}.
 The solution $\bs x_t$ of the diffusion ODE given the initial value $\bs x_s$ can be analytically computed as \cite{lu2022dpmsolver}:

-where we use the notation $\hat{\bs \epsilon}_{\theta}$ and $\hat{\bs x}_{\lambda}$ to denote changing from the domain of time ($t$) to the domain of half log-SNR($\lambda$), \ie, $\hat{\bs x}_{\lambda} := {\bs x}_{t_\lambda(\lambda)}$ and $\hat{\bs \epsilon}_{\theta}(\cdot, \lambda) := \bs \epsilon_{\theta}(\cdot,t_{\lambda}(\lambda))$.
+where we use the notation $\hat{\bs \epsilon}_{\theta}$ and $\hat{\bs x}_{\lambda}$ to denote changing from the domain of time($t$) to the domain of half log-SNR($\lambda$), \ie, $\lambda_t = \log(\alpha_t / \sigma_t)$, $\hat{\bs x}_{\lambda} := {\bs x}_{t_\lambda(\lambda)}$ and $\hat{\bs \epsilon}_{\theta}(\cdot, \lambda) := \bs \epsilon_{\theta}(\cdot,t_{\lambda}(\lambda))$.